groonga/groonga/doc/source/reference/grn_expr/query_syntax.rst

 .. select NearTokens --match_columns content --query '*NP1"groonga pgroonga"'

 You can use additional interval only for the last phrase.
-It means that you can accept more distances only between the second to last phrase and the last phrase.
+It means that you can accept more distance only between the second to last phrase and the last phrase.
 This is useful for implementing a near phrase search in the same sentence.
 If you specify ``.`` (sentence end phrase) as the last phrase and specify ``-1`` as the additional last